 This week, the series will cover Louvre Museum in Paris and the must-see Louvre masterpieces and their location in the museum.

 Paris has more than 130 museums, but Louvre is definitely the most famous one, of course, if you are able to, I do recommend you to visit museums fully, as maybe there is one piece that is not listed as one of the main pieces, but they end up catching your attention, or sometimes they are more interesting for you than other more famous masterpiece but if you don’t have much patience or time to visit piece by piece, room by room, don’t worry, I just broke down easy visits for you!

 They will cover the most important parts of each museum, and many masterpieces that you probably already saw on books before, so you can go straight to the point, it will save you time without compromising your visit.

 Louvre Museum Paris

-Louvre Museum is locates in the 1st arrondissement, a very central area of Paris and can be easily access by bus or metro.
+Louvre Museum is located in the 1st arrondissement, a very central area of Paris and can be easily accessed by bus or metro.
 The main entrance is located in the Pyramid and the line to get in can be pretty long specially in high seasons, so try to arrive the earliest you can.
 The best to do is to arrive before the museum opens, so you are one of the first ones to get inside.